Project-Korora/projectkorora.space/README.md

 A brief overview of the key directories in this project:

-- `src/app/`: Contains the core application files, including pages and layouts.
+- `src/app/`: Contains the core application files, including layouts and components.
+- `src/app/(pages)/`: Route group containing all main pages.
-- `src/app/page.tsx`: The main page of the application.
+- `src/app/(pages)/page.tsx`: The main homepage of the application.
+- `src/app/components/`: Component library.
 - `src/app/globals.css`: Global styles for the application.
+- `src/app/layout.tsx`: Root layout component that defines the overall structure
 - `public/`: Static assets like images and fonts.
 - `legacy_site/`: Contains the files from the previous version of the website.